Fraud Alerts Vs Credit Monitoring

 With 100’s of millions of personal and private records being compromised in the last three years through data breaches we can’t stress enough how important it is for you to have an identity protection plan in place.
 How you protect yourself from identity theft is and always has been your choice but we do implore you to do something, anything before you too become another stat like the 8 to 10 million Americans who become identity theft victims each year.

-Protect your identity today!
+Let LifeLock help protect your identity today!